CharuGupta-eng/vsdOSPowerCalc/README.md

 4.Finally your tg.txt have required line from which you get average power plot and no. of values at different time after running in .cir form.

+   ## if u enter file name with .cir then u get modification in .cir file which name u enter u can directly run it in ngspice

                                           Modified netlist in tg.txt